mctrl-io/mctrl/README.md

   Since the time of those events, not long ago, when Fox and Raven entered the Development stage of this new great mission, the MetaMission as it became to be known to the world, God has only been giving them more and more, enabling their mission to go further and further.

-  I visited Fox at his hole on the outskirts of the Mojave Desert to ask him some questions.
+  I visited Fox at his hole in the desert outskirts of California to ask him some questions.

-  Otter: Hi there, Fox.
-Do you have any questions before we get started?
+  Otter: It's very hot and dry over here.

   Fox: Hello, Otter.
 Thank you for visiting.
+I hope that tub full of cold water is treating you right.

+  Otter: It's keeping me from leaving, if that's important to you.

+  Fox: Make yourself at home.

+  Otter: Thank you, I will.
+Do you have any questions before we get started?

-Yes, I do have a question.
+  Fox: Yes, I do have a question.
 Why do they call you the testy reporter with a heart of gold?

   Otter: That's a little bit personal, bro.